hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 ###### Testing `ALL` configuration
 - Staying inside `client` session.
-- Go inside `cd ../../ALL/webpage-crawler-extension` and run `./client.sh`.
+- Go inside `cd ../../ALL/webpage-crawler-extension` and run `bash client.sh`.

  This will crawl the landing pages of websites(from previous step) in ALL setting(all tracking, functional and mixed scripts are blocked).
 This step will crawl the websites, then label it using filter lists, print the number of tracking and functional requests count in ALL setting.